On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation: Proposed Method

-We derive localized and normalized variants of token perplexity that improve upon the global token perplexity in Equation~\ref{eq:nll-global}.
+We start from Equation~\ref{eq:nll-global} and derive windowed, localized and normalized variants of token perplexity that focus on better capturing the response of SLM on acoustic discontinuity.
+The windowed perplexity variant replaces global aggregation over the full NLL array with a predefined short temporal window that slides over the speech sequence, producing a sequence of windowed perplexity values.
+Then, we take the maximum among these values to obtain the perplexity spike as a measure of local anomaly, allowing comparisons across samples to determine which one is more atypical.

+where $1 \le i \le T-\delta+1$ indexes all valid starting positions of a length-$\delta$ window in the token sequence.
+Since it is the temporal window that is fixed across all models, the corresponding token-based value of $\delta$ is derived accordingly and therefore differs across models; in some cases, it varies dynamically within a model.

-In SALMon, each positive–negative pair shares a common prefix.
-For each pair $(s_p, s_n)$, we extract the longest common prefix as the prompt ($S$), the rest of the sequence become positive ($P$) and negative ($N$) responses respectively, analogous to QA-style setups in NLP benchmarks \cite{brown2020language, hendrycksmeasuring}.
+In SALMon, each positive–negative pair shares a common prefix, which allows us to capitalize on the diverging timeframe as additional information.
+For each pair $(s_p, s_n)$, we extract the longest common prefix as the prompt ($S$), the remainder of the sequence forms the positive ($P$) and negative ($N$) responses, respectively, analogous to QA-style setups in NLP benchmarks \cite{brown2020language, hendrycksmeasuring}.
 Concretely, we write $s_p = S \frown P$ and $s_n = S \frown N$, where $\frown$ denotes sequence concatenation.
-The localized variant of token perplexity only accounts information of a localized window of length $\delta$ starting from the timeframe where the speech prompt ends ($t_p$):
+The localized variant of token perplexity only accounts for information in a localized window of length $\delta$ starting from the timeframe where the speech prompt ends ($t_p$):

-We also consider normalization, with deducts the unconditional probability of each response \cite{brown2020language}.
-Normalization applies to both global and localized perplexity by choosing the corresponding window $\Delta \in \{T-t_f+1, \delta\}$.
+We also consider normalization, which deducts the prompt-free probability of each response \cite{brown2020language}.
+Normalization applies to both global and localized perplexity by choosing the corresponding window $\Delta \in \{T, \delta\}$, where $T$ represents a value sufficiently large that it is ultimately bounded by the sequence length.
 The normalized perplexity aggregates normalized probabilities at each time step.